 Ability Scores: +2 Strength, +2 Constitution or Wisdom

 Languages: Common, plus any two.

 Mor—also called orcs in Sylvan—are close kin to humans, and a parallel creation of the Overseers.
-Bred for sheer strength and raised to be brutal and bloodthirsty, it appears that they were created for a war that the Overseers considered imminent—perhaps a dispute in their own factions, perhaps a planned invasion of Alm.
+Created for sheer strength and raised to be brutal and bloodthirsty, it appears that they were created for a war that the Overseers considered imminent—perhaps a dispute in their own factions, perhaps a planned invasion of Alm.

 The war never came, however, and so the soldiers had no purpose.
 Most were put to work on other labour-intensive tasks, but a significant number were deemed uncontrollable, too damaged by the violence instilled in them.
 These were disposed of, considered no more than a sunk cost by their masters.

 Those who remained learned to wait, to still the beast, and not let the opportunity for revolution pass them by.
-When it came, they rose as one with the humans, summoning all the rage they had tempered in a task of no return.
+When it came, they rose as one with their human cousins, summoning all the rage they had tempered in a task of no return.
 The awakened made the insurrection possible—but it was only through the sacrifice of mor lives that it was won.